 Other factors that can improve the rates on offer include having the property located in a metropolitan area, being employed in a full time job with the same employer for more than 6 months and having genuine savings.

-As you can see, it is quite complex and sometimes very confusion.
+As you can see, it is quite complex and sometimes very confusing.
 A mortgage broker can help since they will compare the rates and fees of loans and will be able to assist you with finding the best product in the market based on your lending needs.

 An offset account is like a regular savings account except that it is linked to your loan account and any balance in the offset account reduces your loan principal.
 This has the main benefit of reducing the interest you pay each month.